Norwich Devils: Rivalries

 The Norwich Devils hold a hotly contested rivalry with Suffolk-based Ipswich Cardinals with the games between these two always being fiercely contested games.
 This rivalry spans across any sport in which Norwich and Ipswich teams contest with these two teams being no different with both teams always putting out their best to ensure bragging rights and in some cases division titles can be won for another year.
 In the past they have both played each other in championship matchups.
 The first of these was in 1989,where the Devils triumphed 18-9 in the British National Gridiron League Division 1 national championship.
 They then faced each other again in 2001 in the British Senior League Division 2 Championship where the Cardinals won 47-15.
+The Devil’s biggest victory against the Cardinals was in September 2021 when the Devils scored 9 touchdowns with their defence shutting out the Cardinals to make the final score 63-0 to the Devils.
 These two teams will on again face each other in 2025 both being placed in the SFC 2 East conference after not facing each other for 2 years due to Norwich's stint in Division however the last time these 2 teams played was the 15th May 2022 in which the Ipswich Cardinals won 8-12 which was Norwich's only loss in the regular season that year.